Classic Trucks History

 Post-War American Trucks

 After WWII was over, Chevrolet, along with GMC, were the first American manufacturers to introduce new post-war models.
 Debuting in May of 1947, Chevy's Advance Line Trucks started a whole new look for pickups, although mechanically they were mostly the same as the pre-war models.
 Ford and Dodge resumed production shortly after.

 Chevrolet Chief Engineer John Woods explained how truck production was able to be started up before the cars were: "Before the war ended, the government permitted Chevrolet to begin production trucks for civilians on the same lines on which military vehicles were being built."

 Dodge built the B-series trucks from 1948 through 1953, then offered the redesigned C-series Dodge pickups (1954-1960).

 Designed for off-highway operations, the Dodge Power Wagon was one of the first mass-produced 4x4 civilian trucks.
 For decades, they have been called upon for pulling, snow-plowing, well-drilling, and providing portable power to remote areas.

 Post-War Ford Trucks

-Post-war Ford Truck production started with the continuation of their pre-war fender-mount headlight and "waterfall" grille trucks.
-In addition to the stake and pickup bodies, a 1/2-ton and one-ton panel truck were added, as well as a sedan delivery model.
+Post-war Ford Truck production started with the continuation of their pre-war "waterfall" grille trucks.
+In addition to stake bodies and pickup bodies, a 1/2-ton and one-ton panel truck were added, as well as a sedan delivery model.